BSN Program Admissions - Transfer Students

 - A 3.0 GPA

-- A “C” or better in all requested transfer coursework
+- A grade of "C" or higher (a "C-" will not be accepted.) in all requested transfer coursework

 - Students must meet the Technical Standards for Admission.

 - Admission of transfer students to the School of Nursing is based on space availability within an existing class.

 - Please note that transfer students cannot be accepted into nursing clinical courses during the first semester of attendance in the School of Nursing.